fatjond0413/apcsa-freedom-project/blog/entry06.md

 I showed my snippets of my freedom project then talked about the challanges I had faced along with the takeaways I got.

  ### Glows of my presentation
- * One thing I did well was the hook as it always got the attention of the viewers
+ * One thing I did well was the hook as it always got the attention of the viewers.
  * I also maintained eye contact with the viewers most of the time and did not look back on my screen reading of it.

  ### Grows of my presentation